Code modernization strategies for short-range non-bonded molecular dynamics simulations: Optimizations

 To execute the MD operations in parallel across multiple threads, we rely on the C++ standards-compliant parallel algorithms provided by HPX.
-For the parallel execution of plain for-loops over subnodes we use \texttt{hpx::parallel::for\_loop} and for operations involving reductions we use \texttt{hpx::parallel::transform\_reduce}.
-Their signatures are similar to the C++ standard algorithms of the same name except that the first argument in HPX requires an executor which describes how to perform the algorithm in parallel.
-The adoption of executors has been planned for the C++23 standard, so that calls to functions in the \texttt{hpx} namespace can be replaced with \texttt{std} in the future.
+For the parallel execution of plain loops over subnodes we use \texttt{hpx::parallel::for\_loop} and for those involving reductions we use \texttt{hpx::parallel::transform\_reduce}.
+Their signatures are similar to the C++ Standard Template Library (STL) algorithms of the same name except that the first argument in HPX requires an execution policy which indicates whether and how to perform the algorithm in parallel \citep{kaiser2020hpx}.
+Execution policies are gradually being adopted into the C++ standard, so that calls to functions in the \texttt{hpx} namespace may be replaced with \texttt{std} in the future.

-Since the subnodes can be executed independently of each other after the ghost cells have been updated, the same functions for force calculation, neighbor list rebuilds and integration from the fully vectorized MPI version are used to implement the corresponding HPX versions of these functions.
-Thus, the limiting case of using one subnode per MPI node and one thread per MPI rank corresponds to the MPI version, which we use as baseline for our performance evaluation.